Welcome to TEK8.

 Translating Engineering Research to K8 (TEK8) is an outreach collaboration between the Colleges of Engineering and Education and Human Ecology.
 The program communicates the broader impacts of federally funded engineering research while increasing urban middle school students’ interest in engineering and preparing practicing teachers and engineering students to introduce middle school students to the engineering design process.
-An end product of TEK8 are project-based lessons around engineering design challenges created by engineering students with assistance from teachers.
+An end product of TEK8 are project-based lessons around engineering design challenges created by engineering students and teachers.
 The design challenges have been tested in an after-school setting and expose students to the essence of engineering: design and problem solving.

 This project is/was made possible through grant funding from The Ohio State University Office of Outreach and Engagement, a program supporting innovative and scholarly engagement programs that leverage academic excellence of The Ohio State University in mutually beneficial ways with external partners.